pelensky/SimplifiedTTT/README.md

 ## Java Tic Tac Toe

-This is a simplified Tic Tac Toe game built in Java:
+This is a simplified Tic Tac Toe game built in Java.
+My challenge is to create a Tic Tac Toe game with only the following:
+* Board class
+* Player interface
+  * Human player
+  * Computer player
+* Game class
+* CLI Game

-There are three types of players, and a game can be played by any of them:
+There are two types of players, and a game can be played by any combination of them:
 1. Human
-2. Easy Computer
+2. Computer
-3. Perfect Computer

 #### Prerequisites
 1. Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)